NEC home opener set for 1:10 Saturday on Rooney Field

 NCAA Football Championship bid hopes still alive on Senior Day

-Dave Opfar, the former head coach at Saint Francis, Pa. for eight seasons, is in his third year as defensive coordinator and defensive line coach for Jerry Schmitt's Dukes.
+Dave Opfar, the former head coach at Saint Francis, Pa. for eight seasons, is in his fourth year as defensive coordinator for Jerry Schmitt's Dukes.

-Opfar's impact on the program can be seen in the drastic improvement shown by the defense over the past two seasons.
+Opfar's impact on the program can be seen in the drastic improvement shown by the defense over the past three seasons.
 Opfar inherited a unit that finished ranked 83rd in FCS total defense in 2009.
-In 2010, the defense ranked 50th and last year improved to 4th, giving up an average of 281.6 yards per game.
+In 2010, the defense ranked 50th and in 2011 improved to 4th, giving up an average of 281.6 yards per game.
 The 2011 defense, which led the NEC in total defense, scoring defense, pass defense and pass efficiency defense also produced a third team Associated Press All-America in safety Serge Kona.

 Opfar began his coaching career at Duquesne High School under former Penn State teammate Pat Monroe before coming to Duquesne to work with another PSU teammate in Gattuso.

 Following his five seasons on the Bluff, Opfar returned to Penn State where he served as a graduate assistant offensive line coach on Joe Paterno's staff.
 After two years in State College, Pa., Opfar returned to western Pennsylvania to accept a position as defensive coordinator at Washington and Jefferson.

 In his three seasons at W&J (1999-01), Opfar helped the Division III Presidents to a 29-6 record.
 Washington and Jefferson led the Presidents Athletic Conference (PAC) in fewest points allowed (sixth in the nation at 11.5 ppg), pass defense (90.2 yards/game), turnover margin (+12) and sacks (35) in his final season.